Tutorial: Set up a classroom lab

 Here is the typical workflow when using Azure Lab Services:

 - A lab account creator adds other users to the Lab Creator role.
-For example, the lab account creator/admin adds professors to the Lab Creator role so that they can create labs for their classes.
+For example, the lab account creator/admin adds educators to the Lab Creator role so that they can create labs for their classes.

-- Students use the registration link that they receive from professors to register to the lab.
+- Students use the registration link that they receive from educators to register to the lab.
 Once they are registered, they can use VMs in the labs to do the class work and home work.

 Create a classroom lab